eic/tutorial-analysis/_episodes/03-analysis.md

 ## Reading the Output Trees

 The simulation output trees are "flat" in the sense that there is no event class structure embedded within the tree and no additional libraries are needed to handle the output.
 Therefore, the end user can simply read the values stored in each branch using whatever method/workflow they are most comfortable with.
 Examples of several common methods for reading the trees are provided below.
-We will see a ROOT TTreeReader based example using a ROOT macro and a python based version.
+We will see a ROOT TTreeReader based example using a ROOT macro and a python/uproot based version.
 During the tutorial, you should try the exercise using whichever language you feel most comfortable with.

 ## Sample Analysis with ROOT TTreeReader: Track Efficiency and Resolution